pervoj/Synchrony/CONTRIBUTING.md

 Without the code, the application would not exist.
 So if you would like to help with programming it, I would **really appreciate it**.

-If you want to help me, you have to options:
+If you want to help me, you have two options:

 - [just fix a bug or add a feature](#just-fix-a-bug-or-add-a-feature)
 - [help with long-time maintanance and development](#help-with-long-time-maintanance-and-development)